Owolex5/Owolex5/README.md

 - 👋 Hi, I’m @OwolabiShehu
-- 👀 I’m interested in improving myself
+- 👀 I’m always interested in improving myself
-- 🌱 I’m currently learning MERN stack...
+- 🌱 I’m a full-stack web developer
+-
 - 💞️ I’m looking to collaborate on anything that can improve my coding journey...
 - 📫 How to reach me ... send a message owolabishehuayo@gmail.com or @owolex_x on twitter